Circular orders: topology and continuous actions: Order preserving actions and tameness

 \begin{proof} Let $X$ be a c-ordered compact $G$-system.
-We have to show that the $G$-system $X$ is $\mathrm{WRN}$.
-By Fact \ref{WRNcriterion}, this is equivalent to showing that there exists a point separating bounded $G$-invariant family $F$ of continuous real valued functions on $X$ such that $F$ is tame.
-By Theorem \ref{t:BVX(c)}, bounded total variation of $F$ is a sufficient condition for its tameness.
+By Fact \ref{WRNcriterion}, it suffices to find a $G$-invariant, bounded, point-separating family $F \subseteq C(X, \R)$ that is tame.
+By Theorem \ref{t:BVX(c)}, establishing that $F$ has uniformly bounded total variation is sufficient to guarantee its tameness.